Peter Golenbock

 Peter Golenbock (born July 19, 1946) is an American author.
 He is noted for his many books about baseball and other sports.
 Many of his books have been bestsellers.

 Career

 Golenbock initially worked as a lawyer for Prentice Hall, a publishing house.
 He began his writing career after convincing an editor to let him write a book about the Yankees.
 The book, Dynasty: The New York Yankees, 1949-1964, was chosen by Joe Torre as one of the best books on baseball, in a 1997 New York Times article.

-The Bronx Zoo, which Golenbock coauthored with Yankees pitcher Sparky Lyle, was a New York Times bestseller and, in 2003, was chosen as one of Sports Illustrateds Top 100 Sports Books Of All Time.Personal Fouls: The Broken Promises and Shattered Dreams of Big Money Basketball at Jim Valvano's North Carolina State was controversial when it was published.
-The original publisher, Simon & Schuster, dropped the book, and the North Carolina attorney general threatened a lawsuit.
+The Bronx Zoo, which Golenbock coauthored with Yankees pitcher Sparky Lyle, was a New York Times bestseller and, in 2003, was chosen as one of Sports Illustrateds Top 100 Sports Books of All Time.Personal Fouls: The Broken Promises and Shattered Dreams of Big Money Basketball at Jim Valvano's North Carolina State was controversial when it was published.
+The book alleged widespread corruption behind the program's success.
+Golenbock relied on only 12 sources, two of whom were paid, most of the information was reported anonymously, and the book contained many small errors.
+The original publisher, Simon & Schuster, had been slated to publish it as part of its "Pocketbooks" brand, but then dropped it, saying that it did not meet their standards, at which point it was picked up by Carroll & Graf Publishers Inc., who published it instead.
+Along the way, the North Carolina attorney general threatened a lawsuit.